Digital Transformation in Manufacturing: 3D Printing

 Since additive manufacturing utilizes CAD files, virtual teams across the globe can collaborate to create a shared design community.
 Instead of reviewing physical prototypes over video calls or having to take a flight over to another country, collaborators can print their own prototypes and communicate virtually, in real-time.
 They can work together in a more rapid fashion than what's available with traditional practices.
 That saves more than just the cost of a round-trip flight.

 The same concept can be applied to your employees in the plants.
 Someone in the U.S. can design a fixture and determine the best design practice.
 In less than 24 hours, another employee in Mexico can take that best practice and implement it into their work without having to reinvent the wheel.
 In addition to unparalleled speed, this enables the standardization of your work globally.
+It's the digital transformation in manufacturing at work.

 Subscribe to the Jabil Blog